February 19 is World Cholangiocarcinoma Day 2026

 CHOLANGIOCARCINOMA FACTS

-Cholangiocarcinoma (CCA), or bile duct cancer, is a primary liver cancer which arises within the biliary system
+Cholangiocarcinoma, or bile duct cancer, is a primary liver cancer which arises within the biliary system

 Cholangiocarcinoma (CCA) is very difficult to detect and diagnose